wytm97/regexsynth-java/README.md

 |       `a` to `z` with `d`, `e`, or `f` (intersection)        |     `[d-f]`     | `rangedSet("a", "z").intersection(simpleSet("d", "e", "f"))` |
 |        `a` to `z`, except for `b` to `c` (difference)        |    `[ad-z]`     |    `rangedSet("a", "z").difference(rangedSet("b", "c"))`     |

 RegexSynth supports `union`, `intersection`, and `difference` on regular expression sets as shown above.
-You can use either one of those functions to create a set expression and it will return a instance of a `RegexSet` to do further set operations.
+You can use either one of those functions to create a set expression and it will return a instance of a `RegexSet` to do above set operations.

 ###### Creating Set Range Expressions: -